Guided Curriculum Choices

 In year 9, you can select some of the subjects you would like to study in years 10 and 11.
 This is called choosing your guided curriculum pathway.

-Everyone must study Maths, English, Triple Science and, depending on their pathway, a selection from Spanish, Geography and History, at GCSE-level.
+Everyone must study Maths, English, Triple Science and, depending on their pathway, a selection from French, Geography and History, at GCSE-level.

 The other subjects you can take are detailed below, including some you will not have studied before.